CCB launches a new index reflecting China’s green bond pricing

 - CCB-Wind Green ESG Bond Issuance Index will help institutional investors grasp the price movements in the primary market of China’s green bond

-- The index was launched a month after China removed fossil fuel investments from updated green bond list
+- The index was simultaneously launched in Luxembourg Stock Exchange, world’s famous green exchange a month after China removed fossil fuel investments from updated green bond list

 China Construction Bank Corporation (CCB) partnered with Wind Information Co., (Wind Info) and the International Institute of Green Finance (IIGF) of the Central University of Finance and Economics to launch the CCB-Wind Green ESG Bond Issuance Index and Yield Curves in Beijing.
 The launch was held simultaneously in Luxembourg.
 The index is dynamically updated on the official website of CCB, Wind Info terminals, and the Luxembourg Stock Exchange to help domestic and foreign market participants grasp the movements of China's green bond market in real-time.